Reviews You Can Rely On

 Credit: Matt Lighthart

-A new user's time would be better spent learning the industry standard Cura slicing software (A 'slicer' is the program that takes a 3D file and turns it into code the printer can read and run), which is also easy to use and offers tons more tools to tweak printer settings.
+As a new user, your time would be better spent learning the industry standard Cura slicing software.
+It is also easy to use and offers tons more tools to tweak printer settings as users get more advanced.

 Setup of the Tina2 was legitimately easy, even enjoyable.
 No tools needed.